zszabo-rh/lightspeed-stack/docs/output.md

 > **Query Endpoint Handler**

-Handle request to the /query endpoint.
+Handle request to the /query endpoint using Agent API.

-Processes a POST request to the /query endpoint, forwarding the user's query to a selected Llama Stack LLM or agent and returning the generated response.

-Validates configuration and authentication, selects the appropriate model and provider, retrieves the LLM response, updates metrics, and optionally stores a transcript of the interaction.
-Handles connection errors to the Llama Stack service by returning an HTTP 500 error.
+This is a wrapper around query_endpoint_handler_base that provides the Agent API specific retrieve_response and get_topic_summary functions.

 Returns:
     QueryResponse: Contains the conversation ID and the LLM-generated response.